Autoinflammatory diseases: Interferonpathies

 In addition to antivirus and antitumor effects, interferons (IFNs) also have broad immune-modulating functions, including enhancing the antigen-presentation function of dendritic cells, promoting T lymphocyte response and B lymphocyte antibody production, and restraining proinflammatory cytokine production.
-The production and signaling of IFNs are tightly regulated and dysregulation has been linked to inflammatory diseases, such as systemic lupus erythometaosus and a growing number of conditions that clinically present as autoinflammatory diseases.
-It is very often a mutation which somehow influences the expression/function of IFNs.
+The production and signaling of IFNs are tightly regulated and dysregulation has been linked to inflammatory diseases, such as systemic lupus erythematosus and a growing number of conditions that clinically present as autoinflammatory diseases.
+It is very often a mutation that somehow influences the expression/function of IFNs.
 In the case of Aicardi-Goutieres syndrome 7 (AGS7), the gain-of-function mutation in a sensor molecule in the RNA-sensing pathway leads to both spontaneous and enhanced ligand-induced IFN-β transcription.

 Dysregulation of proteasomes

 Some AIDs, such as chronic atypical neutrophilic dermatosis with lipodystrophy and elevated temperature (CANDLE), appear to be associated with dysfunction of the proteasome.
-This syndrome is caused by mutation in the gene which encodes subunit β type-8 of proteasome (PSMB8 gene).
-Due to this mutation, there is a problem with proteolysis of proteins and their presentation to the cells of innate immunity.
-This results in accumulation of intermediates in the cell and accumulation of the proteins in the tissues.
-This leads to elevated cell stress, activation of Janus kinase and production of IFNs.
+This syndrome is caused by a mutation in the gene that encodes subunit β type-8 of the proteasome (PSMB8 gene).
+Due to this mutation, there is a problem with the proteolysis of proteins and their presentation to the cells of innate immunity.
+This results in the accumulation of intermediates in the cell and accumulation of the proteins in the tissues.
+This leads to elevated cell stress, activation of Janus kinase, and production of IFNs.

 Persistent macrophage activation

-Systemic activation of macrophages is characterized by the accumulation of activated macrophages, which secrete a large amount of inflammatory mediators, such as cytokines, chemokines, DAMPs, etc. They can become hemophagocytes.
-Once considered the diagnostic hallmarks of macrophage activation syndrome (MAS) and emophagocytic lymphohistiocytosis (HLH), they can be abundant in organs of the reticuloendothelial system during systemic inflammation.
-These inflammatory cytokines cannot be cleared and inflammatory mediators cause fever, cytopenias, coagulopathy and central nervous system inflammation, which can progress to sepsis-like pathophysiology, shock and death.
+Systemic activation of macrophages is characterized by the accumulation of activated macrophages, which secrete a large number of inflammatory mediators, such as cytokines, chemokines, DAMPs, etc. They can become hemophagocytes.
+Once considered the diagnostic hallmarks of macrophage activation syndrome (MAS) and hemophagocytic lymphohistiocytosis (HLH), they can be abundant in organs of the reticuloendothelial system during systemic inflammation.
+These inflammatory cytokines cannot be cleared and inflammatory mediators cause fever, cytopenias, coagulopathy, and central nervous system inflammation, which can progress to sepsis-like pathophysiology, shock, and death.
 The progression of macrophage activation in the context of rheumatic diseases is historically called MAS, and in the context of the familial monogenic defects resulting in impaired NK (natural killer cells) or CD8+ T cell cytotoxicity, it is called HLH.
 Systemic macrophage activation is also associated with chronic overproduction of IL-18, which may also impair cytotoxicity.
 Chronic IL-18 exposure may cause impairments in cytotoxicity or NK cell death, thus promoting macrophage activation by priming lymphocyte inflammatory response or disabling/depleting NK cells.
 IL-18-induced NK cell dysfunction resulting is a defect shared between MAS and cytotoxicity-related HLH.
 This macrophage activation can be caused by increased activity of intracellular sensor NLRC4 and subsequent constitutive NLRC4 inflammasome activation.
-The macrophage activation can be due to the loss of negative regulatory effect of cytotoxicity.
+The macrophage activation can be due to the loss of the negative regulatory effect of cytotoxicity.